nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Notifications of user association success are sent for every subsequent connection after this as well, so the device must only disconnect and reconnect if it previously received a user association request notification.
 This behavior is handled by the ``NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST`` and ``NRF_CLOUD_EVT_USER_ASSOCIATED`` cases inside the :c:func:`cloud_event_handler` function.

-When a CoAP device attempts to connect to nRF Cloud, the connection will fail to be authenticated until the device is provisioned to an nRF Cloud account.
+When a CoAP device attempts to connect to nRF Cloud, the connection will fail to be authenticated until the device is onboarded to an nRF Cloud account.
-See :ref:`nrf_cloud_multi_service_coap_provisioning` for details.
+See :ref:`nrf_cloud_multi_service_lte_onboarding` for details.

 Upon startup, the cloud connection loop also updates the `device shadow <nRF Cloud Device Shadows_>`_.
 This is performed in the :c:func:`update_shadow` function.